kin14270476/Glossary/README.md

 # Glossary
 ## Programming
 ### Algorithm
-An algorithm in programming is a way of showing the logic behind the program in which you describe each step as a clear and unambiguous instruction.
+An algorithm in programming is a way of showing the logic behind the program in which you describe each step as a clear and unambiguous sequance of instructions.
 An algorithm should not be written in a programming language, instead it can be written in pseudo code or a flowchart so that the logic of the algorithm can be transferred to any programming language.
-Algorithms must have input or otherwise it will only give one answer as calculation will always use the same numbers.
 Algorithms can be shown through flowcharts to show their logic.
-Algorithms are used to help spot any errors in your logic so that it doesn't have to be corrected when programming.
+Algorithms are used to detect any errors in your logic so that you will not have to correct the logic whilst you are programming.
 ### Programming an Application
 There are several steps when programing an application:
 #### 1. Getting the idea and requirements of the application